More in this Section

 Key Concepts (The big ideas underpinning the subject)

 Year 7 pupils start the year developing their map skills, from simple techniques such as 4 figure grid references to more complex skills and interpretation of Ordnance Survey maps.
 During the second half term pupils look at tectonic processes including in depth studies of volcanic and earthquake events.
 Weather and climate is covered at the start of the Spring Term, again with a focus on key geographical concepts, and through the study of the latest examples.
-In the final term we study settlements, with particular focus on urban land use from small local settlements to the complexity of large mega cities.
-To finish the year, Year 7 are taken on a tour of Fantastic Places, a topic that takes pupils from the Middle East to New Zealand, with a variety of stops in between.
+In the final term we study settlements, with particular focus on urban land use, and developing fieldwork skills by carrying out ‘virtual fieldwork’ in Manchester.
+Students are also able to carry out their own local fieldwork project.
+To finish the year, Year 7 are taken on a tour of Diverse Places, a topic that takes pupils from the Middle East to Brazil, with a variety of stops in between.

 Key 'Learning Capacities' in this subject